DEBT SOLUTIONS

 Advantages of a Sequestration Scotland – Scottish Bankruptcy

-• Once you have been sequestrated, creditors are unable to pursue you or take any legal action against you to recover what they are owed.
+- Once you have been sequestrated, your creditors can’t pursue you or take legal action against you to recover the money owed

-• The Insolvency Practitioner will contact your creditors, removing a source of stress.
+- The trustee assigned to your case will contact your creditors, removing a source of stress

-• Provided you co-operate fully, the Accountant in Bankruptcy may grant your discharge at the end of one year.
+- Provided you cooperate fully, the AiB should grant your discharge at the end of one year

 Disadvantages of a Sequestration Scotland – Scottish Bankruptcy

-• If you are a homeowner and have equity in your property, or you have any other assets of significant value, your Trustee will be required to realise them.
-However, it may be possible to do so without the need to sell your home.
-If this is an issue the Trustee may suggest a Scottish Trust Deed instead, if this is affordable.
+- If you are a homeowner and have equity in your property or any other assets of significant value, your trustee will be required to realise them to raise money to repay the debt

 What happens when you are sequestrated?